redmond2742/GTSS/documentation/agency.md

 #### agency_timezone

-agency_timezone is the timezone in which the agency operates, formatted as per IANA Time Zone Database (e.g., "America/New_York").
+agency_timezone is the timezone in which the agency operates, formatted as per <a href = "https://timeapi.io/documentation/iana-timezones">IANA Time Zone Database</a> (e.g., "America/New_York").

 <br>